Clarity Regarding Same Sex MarriageDownload Study

 This passage pronounces the sin of lesbianism and homosexuality.
 The literal Greek for the English translation their woman exchanged the natural function is “changed the natural use for the use beside.”
 The homosexual interpretive idea that natural function relates to the natural homosexual desire one already possesses is unfounded here and in the corpus of Scripture.
 To travel that road is to fight the increasing weight of context and cross references.
-Nowhere in Scripture is this Gay community idea validated; it is eisegesis, or reading one’s own biases into the text.
+Nowhere in Scripture is this Gay community idea validated; it is eisegesis.

 Further and importantly, note Paul’s choice of the Greek words for women and men.
 He uses not gune and anthropos which describe the dignity of women and men.
 Rather he uses theleia and arsen which are descriptive of sexual gender only.
 Paul’s refusal to ascribe even an implied dignity to those who degenerate into homosexuality is a powerful insight into the mind of God on the subject.

 Additionally Paul uses the Greek word aschemosune in this passage.
 Translated into English it is indecent acts.
 He uses the same word in 1Corinthians 13:5 in opposition to true love when he states, love does not act (aschemosune) unbecomingly.
 This literally means true love does not seek after its own lust and want.